Relief-1/Relief1/README.md

 # relief1
-Our Mission
-To be the place people go to before and after a disaster strikes.
+Our mission is to be the place people go to before and after a disaster strikes.
 Whether you're a survivor, volunteer, multi-national non-profit or government agency, we want to provide you with the tools and services needed to quickly bring a state of normalcy back to those whose lives have been disrupted.

 Why?